Goods and service tax or GST will be one tax to subsume all taxes. It will bring in “One nation one tax” regime.

 Being a completely new form of indirect taxation there are many questions in the minds of the organizations.
 One of the most important questions is what is valuation of supply under GST?
 What will be included in the value of taxable supply on which GST is calculated?

-Currently, taxes are calculated on the value of goods/services-
+In the earlier regime, taxes are calculated on the value of goods/services-

 |Tax||Value of goods/services|